 OHSS, or ovarian hyperstimulation syndrome, is a potentially serious side effect of IVF.
-Or, more accurately, of the gonadotrophin medication used in IVF treatment using your own eggs.
 One in eight IVF cycles leads to OHSS, with varying degrees of seriousness.
 If you’ve got PCOS, you need to take particular care.
 The good news?
-The risks of getting OHSS can be reduced by competent clinics – and you.
-Here are 7 tips.
+The risks of OHSS can be reduced by competent clinics – and you.
+Read our seven key tips.

 1. Don’t skimp on pre-treatment tests.